tfleming675/Scirpts/BeyondRetail.md

 ## Agent

-Thankyou for calling the Home Depot.
+Thankyou for calling the Beyond Retail.
 How can I assist you today?
 Am I speaking to Mr. George Snyder?

 ## Customer